KarlWenzel/OTC-Production/README.md

 Determine the statewide average percentage decline in gross production volume from all recent horizontal oil wells combined and horizontal gas wells combined during the wells' first year, 18 months, 2 years, 3 years, 4 years and 5 years.

+### Data

+The data used in this project comes from the [Oklahoma Tax Commission](https://www.ok.gov/tax/) .
+A business description of this data may be found in the OTC's [instructions for submitting a report](docs/OTC-Instructions-For-Filing-Production-Report.pdf) .
+A techincal description of the structure of this data may be found in [this Excel Spreadsheet](docs/Layout%20for%20Outside%20Entities.xlsx)

 ### Method

-This software use built using Microsoft SQL Server and RStudio, and uses data from the [Oklahoma Tax Commission](https://www.ok.gov/tax/).
+This software use built using Microsoft SQL Server and RStudio.
 The steps provided herein assume that you are using a Windows system, however the RODBC driver is used for database connectivity, so with minor changes to setting up the database, these steps should work on other systems and database as well.

 1. Obtain the OTC data set for well production (you will need to request permission to download).
 Store the data files in a subfolder called /data.